B0realian/B0realian.github.io/_posts/2025-01-26-Telebuddies.markdown

 Something that turned out to later cause half an hour of panic was that my class mates wanted to use blueprints while I felt much more comfortable with C++.
 Naturally, I told them it was no problem since everything is eventually turned into a BP-class anyway.
+That promise was what made me stressed, I suppose, since naturally we discovered it *could* be a problem.

 This year's theme was "Bubbles" and while brainstorming I mentioned that a bubble can refer to a self-contained universe and what if we could base the game on a mechanic that lets the player